pechorka/async-archetucture/initial_architecture.md

 4) Deadline datetime
 5) CreatedBy uuid
 6) AssignedTo uuid
-7) AssignCost float // how much to deduct from popug account for task assignment
+7) AssignCost int // how much to deduct from popug account for task assignment
-8) Reward float // how much to add to popug account for task completion
+8) Reward int // how much to add to popug account for task completion

 ### API